palo-it-hk/flutter-lunch-learn/docs/intro.md

 Welcome to the Flutter Lunch and Learn!
 Here we will be building a simple Weather app using the Flutter framework.

+This tutorial is expected to take around 1.5 to 2 hours.

 The objective of this tutorial is:
 - Learn Flutter concepts
 - Try Flutter hands on!